tomas-langer/helidon-conference/README.md

 ```
 Now after restart, the message should be changed.

+If the application is started from the `helidon-quickstart-se` folder, the
+ configuration is correctly located.

 ### Custom configuration file in Helidon MP
 Let's add a `buildConfig` method to the `Main` class of Helidon MP.
 The source code defines: